Bilalyyy/VaporRateLimiter/README.md

 This package assumes you already have an existing Vapor project.

-- You have added **Fluent** as a dependency, and you are using a **Postgres** database.
+- You have added **Fluent** as a dependency and are using a **Postgres** database.

-If you do not have this setup, please follow the [official Vapor authentication documentation](https://docs.vapor.codes/getting-started/hello-world/).
+If you do not have this setup, please follow the [official Vapor getting started documentation](https://docs.vapor.codes/getting-started/hello-world/).

+You will also need a `User` model conforming to the `ModelAuthenticatable` protocol to enable authentication features.

+If you need to implement this, refer to the [official Vapor authentication documentation](https://docs.vapor.codes/security/authentication/#model-authenticatable).

 ---